Skip to main content

 Essential Thyroid Function Markers

 The thyroid gland is the body’s metabolic thermostat.
-Its function is so deeply intertwined with the rest of the that assessing it is a non-negotiable part of a comprehensive workup.
+Its function is so deeply intertwined with the rest of the endocrine system that assessing it is a non-negotiable part of a comprehensive workup.
 A sluggish thyroid can produce symptoms that closely mimic those of low testosterone or other hormonal imbalances.

 • Thyroid-Stimulating Hormone (TSH) Similar to LH and FSH, TSH is the pituitary’s signal to the thyroid gland.
 A high TSH level indicates the pituitary is trying to stimulate a thyroid that is not responding adequately (primary hypothyroidism).
 A low TSH suggests the thyroid is overactive (hyperthyroidism) or that the pituitary signal itself is failing (secondary hypothyroidism).